daffycriss/TrafLight_Viol_Detector_NN/README.md

 General Project Information
-- This scenario was designed and implemented for the evaluation of trainees (TA) in the event of a breach of artificial intelligence (AI) infrastructure, within the framework of the cyber defense exercise PANOPTIS 2025.
 - This is a scenario simulating a traffic control station at an intersection supported by a traffic light system.
 - The system is supported by a trained artificial intelligence model in order to distinguish vehicles passing through the intersection and indicate those passing through a specific road, violating the red light.